Hendricks, Cubs edge Giants 1-0 for 5th straight win

 TRIBUTE

-Retiring Giants manager Bruce Bochy was honored before his last game at Wrigley.
-Cubs manager Joe Maddon and president Theo Epstein presented Bochy with a tile from the legendary center field with the number 15 (his uniform number) on it.
+Bochy, who is retiring, was honored before his last game at Wrigley.
+Maddon and Cubs President Theo Epstein presented Bochy with a tile from the legendary center field scoreboard with the number 15 (his uniform number) on it.

+“What a nice gesture,” Bochy said.
+“These moments are special to me.
+I’ll miss coming here.
+It’s such a great atmosphere.”

 TRAINER’S ROOM